311 views

 Most of it is used in catalytic converters automobiles, fuel cells to generate power, jewelry, dental fillings, and electronic components.
 Catalytic converters convert the toxic gases from automobiles into less harmful substances.

-The amount of palladium in a catalytic converter depends on the size of the converter, which is dependent on the type of automobile.
+The amount of the metal in a catalytic converter depends on the size of the converter, which is dependent on the type of automobile.
 In general, though, 2-7 grams of palladium are used in a catalytic converter.

 The metal catalyzes to convert polluting hydrocarbons, carbon monoxide, and nitrogen oxide in the exhaust to water, carbon dioxide, and nitrogen.
 Finely divided palladium is a good catalyst and is used for hydrogenation and dehydrogenation reactions.
 Hydrogen easily diffuses through heated palladium and this provides a way of separating and purifying the gas.